 Computers can learn like human beings, from observations, examples, images, sensors, data, and experience.
 Machine learning is a field of artificial intelligence that involves the design and implementation of algorithms for computers to evolve their behavior from observations, examples, images, sensors, data, and experience, among many other sources.
-My main research in machine learning is on pattern recognition, a field of machine learning that involves a decision-making process based on pre-defined or learned patterns (one of the many possible definitions).
-The main focus of my research in pattern recogntion is to devise efficient algorihtms for classification, clustering, feature selection and performance evaluation, with applicaitons to interactomics, transcriptomics and data integration.
-One of my most recent works involves developing new clustering algorithms for clustering time-series data in transcriptomics and interactomics.
+My main research in machine learning is on developing shallow and deep learning algorihtms for classification, clustering, feature selection, dimensionality reduction, representation learning and performance evaluation, with applications to interactomics, transcriptomics and data integration.
+One of my most recent works is iSOM-GSN, a novel approach that combines self-organizing maps and convolutional neural networks for deriving gene similarity networks and prediciton of disease states represented as graphs.
 More information about my research in this field can be found in the Machine Learning page.

 The transcriptome represents the repertoire of transcripts in an organism as the main product of DNA transcription and splicing.
 The Human genome comprises 3 billion bases on each of (on average 1014) cells in one body, where each cell may contain up to 300k RNA molecules.
 Then, the full transcriptome may contain approximately 8.423 RNA bases... in one body!
 One cell line/condition, manifested in terms of transcriptomics data data, could imply 30Mb of microarray data or 30Gb of RNA-seq data, while for all cells in one body the figure could grow up to petabytes or exabytes.